Meditation and Learning to Listen

-Christian meditation is reflecting on God, on His character and on His Word.
-It is prayerful reading of the Bible with our ears open wide, and pondering on it (Isaiah 30:21; John 8:47; John 10:27).
+Christian meditation is reflecting on God, on His character, and on His Word.
+It is the prayerful reading of the Bible with our ears open wide, and pondering on it (Isaiah 30:21; John 8:47; John 10:27).
 That is why meditation requires a quiet place and time.
 In Psalm 1 we read that the one blessed of God is he who delights in the law of God and meditates on it day and night.
 (Psalm 1:1-2).

 Meditation involves detaching ourselves from the controlling and hindering influences of the world and attaching to the living God through Christ to experience the sufficiency of the Savior and reach out to a hurting world in need of the living Christ.
-Meditating on the Word of God and responding in obedience, will give us success and makes us prosperous (Joshua 1:8).
+Meditating on the Word of God and responding in obedience, will give us success and make us prosperous (Joshua 1:8).
 Psalm 143:5 says: I remember the days of old; I meditate on all that you have done; I ponder the work of your hands.

-Time and patience are important elements to effective meditation.
+Time and patience are important elements of effective meditation.
 Effective meditation requires a quiet place and time.
 Meditating on the Word, internalizing and personalizing it, is a crucial part of Disciples of Christ.
 It becomes part of the means by which we can bring every thought captive to Christ.
 In Psalm 119, we read that the Psalmist meditating on the Word of God beyond circumstances:

 V. 15: I meditate on your precepts and consider your ways

 V. 23: Though rulers sit together and slander me, your servant will meditate on your decrees

 V. 27: Cause me to understand the way of your precepts, that I may meditate on your wonderful deeds.

 V. 48: I reach out for your commands, which I love, that I may meditate on your decrees.

 V. 78: … but I will meditate on your precepts.

 V. 97: Oh, how I love your law!
 I meditate on it all day long.